-The Department of Chemical and Biomolecular Engineering at the Ohio State University has tenure track openings in the areas of cancer treatment and renewable energy.
-These positions are briefly listed below.
+The Department of Chemical and Biomolecular Engineering at the Ohio State University has two Clinical Assistant Professor positions open, as well as a tenure track opening in the area of sustainable engineering (listed below).

 Please also read more about the Department, Ohio State, and the city of Columbus in the About Us section below.